ChrisJefferson/jekyll-clean/_posts/2016-03-18-gap_testing.markdown

 true
 {% endhighlight %}

 It is perfectly legal to use `Read` to read other code while testing.
 One technique I often use is to write functions which should output nothing if the tests succeed.
-This combines well with the next section.
+Firstly, we will write a file with functions which test intersection.
+If these functions succeed, they will print nothing

+{% include code-link.html lang="gap" file="testintersect.g" %}

+Then we can write a trivial test which makes sure this function runs correctly, and prints nothing.
+{% highlight gap %}
+gap> Read("testintersect.g");;
+gap> testIntersect();
+{% endhighlight %}

+Is generating many random inputs worthwhile?
+Yes!
+Here is a bug which was fixed in GAP -- the following code didn't work:

+{% highlight gap %}
+Stabilizer(SymmetricGroup(5), [1,2,1,2], OnTuples);
+# Should be:  Group([(3,5),(4,5)])
+# Used to be: Group(())
+{% endhighlight %}

+This code was broken in GAP 4.7.5 when:

+* Stabilizing a symmetric or alternating permutation group
+* Which GAP knew was a symmetric or alternating group
+* Using `OnTuples`
+* With repeated integers in the tuple

+It is very unlikely (I think) someone would have manually constructed a test that hit this case -- but it is easy to hit it if you just brute force randomly chosen groups and lists!

 Testing projects
 ----------------